As a doctor, you have a legal and ethical duty to protect patient confidentiality.

 However, since mobile devices are particularly vulnerable to loss or theft, security and best practice should be your first priority.

-- Avoid storing identifiable personal data on personal mobile devices, such as memory sticks, laptops or personal mobile phones, which risk being misplaced or accessed by other people.
+- Never store identifiable patient data on personal mobile devices, such as memory sticks, laptops or personal mobile phones, which risk being misplaced or accessed by other people.

-- Familiarise yourself with your trust's information security policy and the name of the person in charge of data security.
-Always follow trust procedures on the use of mobile devices, laptops and portable data storage.
+- Familiarise yourself with your employer's information security policy and the name of the person in charge of data security.
+Always follow your employer's procedures on the use of mobile devices, laptops and portable data storage.

-- If you are worried about whether you should use a portable storage device at work, talk to your trust information officer for advice.
-Encryption and password protection of data held on mobile devices would be considered to be standard practice.
+- If you're worried about whether you should use a portable storage device at work, talk to your employer's information officer for advice.
+Using encryption and password-protected patient data on mobile devices would be considered standard practice.

-- Follow relevant GMC and NHS guidance and get to know your legal requirements under data protection law.
+- Follow relevant GMC and NHS guidance and get to know your legal requirements under data protection law in England, Scotland and Wales.